Your Rights and Responsibilities

 Pool tables, pianos, tanning beds and high value items.

-Items the customer assists with.
+Items the customer helps with.

 Furniture which cannot be moved safely or without damage to the home.

 Why: From time to time we will be asked to move furniture in/out of a home that is too large to fit.
 At the customers discretion, with approval from the supervisor, we will attempt to move the item despite the size.
-This typically will result in damage to the home and/or furniture item and is explicitly excluded from any coverage because the potential for damage was apparent.
+This typically will result in damage to the home and/or furniture item and is explicitly excluded from any coverage because the potential for damage was apparent and known.

 Items that we assemble or dis-assemble.